 As you can see here, if he got discouraged and upset from the first or second email “rejection” and gave up our friendship would have never happened.

 A shorter story of Jun Loayza receiving cold-emails

-Jun Loayza is one of my co-founders of Viralogy, and also the President of SocialMediaMarketing.com.
-At SocialMediaMarketing.com, he regularly gets a lot of service providers that want to sell them stuff.
+Jun Loayza is long time friend of mine and CMO of VoiceBunny, and he regularly gets a lot of service providers that want to sell them stuff.
 Needless to say, most of them are ignored or rejected.